sainik-developer/SpEl-cross-field-validator/README.md

 Generic inter-field bean validator using SpEl
 ---
 ## What is it ?
-It's a generic validator by using spring expression language to specify constraints.It improves readability by keeping validation logic in same POJO/DTO .
+It's a generic validator using spring expression language to specify constraints.It improves readability by keeping validation logic in same POJO/DTO .
 It's a Type(Class) level validator where inter field constraints can be specified easily using SpEl.

 Known benefits: